ahallur10/Project-Showcase/Professional Experience/At-Risk Prediction Model/README.md

 The **Decision Tree** achieved an average **accuracy of 78%** and a **weighted F1-score of 0.78**, performing reliably for the majority (*Meeting/Exceeding*) class but struggling to correctly identify the minority *Below* category (**Recall = 0.15**, **Precision = 0.18**).

 The **Neural Network** outperformed it with **86% accuracy** and a **weighted F1-score of 0.81**, demonstrating stronger overall learning but showing clear bias toward the majority class.
-This imbalance is evident in the low recall (**0.04**) and precision (**0.40**) for at-risk students, indicating the model’s tendency to misclassify most *Below* cases as *Meeting*.
+This imbalance is evident in the low recall and precision (**Recall = 0.04, Precision = 0.40**) for at-risk students, indicating the model’s tendency to misclassify most *Below* cases as *Meeting*.

-Despite these limitations, both models successfully learned meaningful patterns within the data, confirming that the dataset holds predictive value when properly cleaned and structured, which forms a key improvement vector for **Phase 2**.
-The gap between the **macro F1 (0.52)** and **weighted F1 (0.80)** further highlights class imbalance, showing that accuracy alone overstates model performance.
+Despite these limitations, both models successfully learned meaningful patterns within the data, confirming that the dataset contains predictive signals when properly cleaned and structured, which forms a key improvement vector for **Phase 2**.The disparity between **macro F1 (0.52)** and **weighted F1 (0.80)** further evidences imbalance, showing that accuracy alone overstates model performance.

 In summary, both models favor the majority class, yielding optimistic accuracy scores.
 The **Neural Network** generalizes better overall but sacrifices minority recall, while the **Decision Tree** provides clearer interpretability of which features drive predictions at the cost of performance.
 Feature importance analysis identified the **top three predictors** for at-risk classification as **Attendance**, **Disability indicators**, and **Adult income levels**.